mayvid4210/eagle-x-simulated-flight/README.md

 Problem Statement

 Most simulators focus only on data.
-EagleX adds the missing human element — emotion and adaptability — creating a truly engaging, lifelike simulation.
+EagleX adds the missing human element, emotion and adaptability, creating a truly engaging and lifelike simulation.

 What it Does

-It models multiple agents (cars, drones, or fleets) racing in real time with events like crashes, pit stops, and recoveries.
-The built-in NeuroDrive system connects emotional states (focus, stress) to vehicle performance, making every race unpredictable and alive.
+It models multiple agents such as cars, drones, or fleets racing in real time with events like crashes, pit stops, and recoveries.
+The built-in NeuroDrive system connects emotional states like focus and stress to vehicle performance, making every race unpredictable and alive.

 Key Features